Improve feed efficiency in livestocks

 The importance of

-Feed efficiency is the capacity of an animal to transform 1kg of feed ingested into a quantity of animal protein (meat, milk, egg) for 1kg of feed ingested.
-It is a technical and economic indicator of animal performance that we are continuously looking to improve.
+Feed efficiency is the measure of the capacity of an animal to transform 1kg of feed ingested into a quantity of animal protein (meat, milk, egg).
+It is a technical and economic indicator of animal performance that the industry is continuously looking to improve.

-Indeed, there are multiple benefits in improving feed efficiency.
-First of all, there is an economic benefit, since an animal with a better feed efficiency will consume less raw materials and be as efficient as before, grow as fast or produce as much finished product.
+Indeed, there are multiple benefits to improving feed efficiency.
+First of all, there is an economic benefit, since an animal with better feed efficiency will consume less raw materials and be as efficient as before, grow as fast or produce as much finished product.
 In other words, for the same volume of animal products sold, a better feed efficiency results in a lower quantity of feed necessary, therefore a reduction in production costs.
 Thus, better feed efficiency results in improved profitability for the farmer.

 Another important benefit of improved feed efficiency is a reduced environmental impact.
-If the animal is more efficient in its feed intake, this translates into a decrease in the release of unabsorbed nutrients into the environment (nitrogen and phosphorus waste, etc.), which can have a negative impact on the environment when manure is spread for example.
+If the animal is more efficient in its feed intake, this translates into a decrease in the release of unabsorbed nutrients into the environment (nitrogen and phosphorus waste, etc.), which can hurt the environment when manure is spread for example.
 Finally, improved feed efficiency leads to a significant reduction in the amount of feed transported along the production chain to the farm and therefore a reduction in the transport footprint.

 Good intestinal health